 Retaliation includes, but is not limited to, any form of intimidation, reprisal, or harassment.
-All complaints of retaliation should be reported in accordance with the student complaint procedure available in this document and the Student Handbook.
-If following the student complaint procedure would result in the student being required to submit their complaint to the person whom they believe is retaliating against him or her, the student may submit the retaliation complaint to the location leader, who will determine an appropriate party to address the retaliation complaint.
+All complaints of retaliation should be reported in accordance with the student complaint procedure available in this Student Handbook.
+If following the student complaint procedure would result in the student being required to submit their complaint to the person whom they believe is retaliating against him or her, the student may submit the retaliation complaint to the Conduct Administrator, who will determine an appropriate party to address the retaliation complaint.